Oslandia/workshop-postgis-qgis-3d/workshop.md

 ```

 - run the query on all buildings
-- visualize the results in QGIS 3D (hint : no symbology for 2D representation is much faster)
+- visualize the results in QGIS 3D (hint: no symbology for 2D representation is much faster)
 - determine what the problem is with our extrusion

-Corresponding project : `boulder_17_3doslandiacom_vpi.qgz`
+Corresponding project: `boulder_17_3doslandiacom_vpi.qgz`

 ### Spider attack

 We can simulate a spider attack along main roads.
 Generate a point layer along the roads using the following queries.
 Then use the `model` 3D representation for point layers.
 Choose the `spider.obj` model.

-Warning : QGIS is very unstable for this feature and will probably crash.
+Warning: QGIS is very unstable for this feature and will probably crash.

 ```sql
 select